Skip Ribbon Commands

 The representatives of the people of New South Wales gather from various Aboriginal lands across the State to meet in this Parliament.
 May the decisions made within these walls reflect our commitment to fostering a spirit of reconciliation and respect.

-Parliament staff participated in two workshops in Blackheath, as part of the creative process, which has been documented in a mini-documentary capturing the project's journey that will be live on this page in the next few weeks.
+Parliament staff participated in two workshops in Blackheath, as part of the creative process, which has been documented in a mini-documentary capturing the project's journey, shown below.
 The artwork aims to foster and symbolise reconciliation between cultures.
 The fabrication and installation of the artwork was made possible by Simon Reece Ceramics, Tilt Industrial Design, Entrenched Landscape and Design, Steensen Varming, and Star Electrical.

 Meet the artists